List of Doraemon characters: Michiko Minamoto

+Mrs. Gōda

 Mrs. Gōda (ジャイアンの母, Jaian no Haha) is the owner of a small but successful store "Gōda Greengrocers" ("Gōda's Goods" in the English anime) as well as the only character Gian is deathly afraid of.

 In the 1973 anime, Mrs. Gōda was dead.

 In later anime projects, she is alive.
 Gian always tries to run away from her when she orders him to help in the matters of the store or do deliveries.
 Though being as strong as her son, she is a righteous person as she punishes her son whenever he bullies children as she doesn't want to let Gian hurt other children.
 Her harsh treatment towards Gian is driven by her love, and Gian too, though sometimes speaking ill of her, cares for his mother deeply.
 This is evident from the way Gian had painstakingly made a rice-cake, actually a gadget from Doraemon, which had healed his mother's health problem, despite being constantly mocked and annoyed during the process by Nobita and Suneo.
 Had he lost focus, the gadget would have lost effectiveness, but his love for his mother prevented him from losing concentration.